bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-135">135.
 Calculate the Hypotenuse of a Right-Angled Triangle</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The binaryToDecimalWithParseInt function converts a binary number to a decimal number using the built-in parseInt function with the base parameter set to 2.
+<p>The binaryToDecimalWithParseInt function converts a binary number to a
+decimal number using the built-in parseInt function with the base parameter set to 2.</p>
 <pre>
 const binaryToDecimalWithParseInt = (binary) => parseInt(binary, 2);
 console.log(binaryToDecimalWithParseInt("1101"));